kuangzhou/kuangzhou.github.io/_pages/about.md

 # What are we doing

-In simple terms, our goal is try to address the following issues in machine learning
+In simple terms, our goal is try to address the following issues in machine learning:

 - Know what the machine knows, and **understand why it knows**